-In order for a bank to obtain capital relief for use of any CRM technique, the following conditions shall be met under both the simple and comprehensive approaches:

-74. All documentation used in collateralised transactions and for documenting on-balance sheet netting and guarantees must be binding on all parties and legally enforceable in all relevant jurisdictions.
-A bank must have undertaken
+- 84. In order for a bank to obtain capital relief for use of any CRM technique, the following conditions shall be met under both the simple and comprehensive approaches: - (a) All documentation used in collateralised transactions and for documenting onbalance sheet netting and guarantees must be binding on all parties and legally enforceable in all relevant jurisdictions.
+A bank must have undertaken sufficient legal review to be satisfied with the legal enforceability of the documentation and shall be expected to undertake periodic reviews to ensure ongoing enforceability;

-$^{22}\mbox{The}$ collateral instruments that are eligible for recognition under the comprehensive approach are at Table C2.

-$^{^{21}}$ The list of eligible collateral under the simple approach is at Table C1.
+$^{28}$ The list of eligible collateral under the simple approach is at Table C1.